 - How to get around in Calgary

-This post has been created in collaboration with several other travel bloggers, who have kindly shared their favorite Calgary winter activity with me to create this post and hopefully inspire you to visit Calgary in winter!
+This post has been created in collaboration with several other travel bloggers, who have kindly shared their favorite Calgary winter activity to create this post and hopefully inspire you to visit Calgary in winter!

 Fun facts about Calgary

 No, Calgary is not the capital of Alberta, the city of Edmonton is.
-However, Calgary is the largest city of this beautiful Canadian province.
+However, Calgary is the largest city in this beautiful Canadian province.
 With approximately 1.1 million residents it’s the 4th biggest city in Canada.

 Occasionally it can get very cold in Calgary, temperatures have been known to dip to -30 degrees Celsius!
 However, usually the average temperature in Calgary during winter is between -5 and -10°C. In general, January is the coldest month in Calgary.